niplav/site/favorites.md

 one of Kazakhstan](https://en.wikipedia.org/wiki/Anthem_of_Kazakhstan)
-(unfortunately most anthems are bad), my favorite mode of transport is by [Zeppelin](https://en.wikipedia.org/wiki/Zeppelin) (primarily æsthetically, train is much more practical and nearly as cool), my favorite solution to moral disagreement is trade.
+(unfortunately most anthems are bad), my favorite mode of transport is by [Zeppelin](https://en.wikipedia.org/wiki/Zeppelin) (primarily æsthetically, trains are much more practical and nearly as cool), my favorite solution to moral disagreement is trade.

 My favorite activities are [jamming](https://en.wikipedia.org/wiki/Jam_session), standing in front